 How are CRE and FM decision-makers ranking the importance of the solutions that directly enhance the employee experience in the workplace?

-According to a March 2021 study conducted by Forrester Consulting and commissioned by JLL, the top three priorities ranked by respondents were to:
+According to a March 2021 study, Return to Office Sparks the Need for Corporate Real Estate Technology, Data and Insights, conducted by Forrester Consulting and commissioned by JLL, the top three priorities ranked by respondents were to:

 - Create a workplace experience that boosts employee productivity

 - Improve energy efficiency to meet sustainability objectives